snoow-sub/portfolio/index.md

 ### About me

 Nice to meet you.
 My name is Yuuki, a 22-year-old attending Tokyo University of Technology.
-When I was in fourth grade, I started programming with an interest in creating games on my own.
+When I was a junior high school student, I started programming with an interest in creating games on my own.

 This site is a portfolio site where I wrote what I have done.
 I want many people to know me.